Tinche/uapi/docs/handlers.md

 ```

 Headers may have defaults which will be used if the header is not present in the request.
-Also, headers with defaults will be rendered as `required=False` in the OpenAPI schema.
+Headers with defaults will be rendered as `required=False` in the OpenAPI schema.

 ```python
 @app.post("/login")